Argyle-Software/sphincsplus/readme.md

  let sig_verify = verify(&sig, &msg, &keys);
  assert(sig_verify.is_ok());
 ```
-To compile this library needs one from each of the following categories to be
-enabled, using more than one from each group will result in a compile error.

 The security levels target 128, 192 and 256 bit equivalents, corresponding to NIST
 levels 1,3,5 respectively.
 They are also separated into **fast** (f) and **small** (s)